PTX64/ptx64.github.io/rescuemanualflash.md

 6. Boot the Android Live Recovery environment from the menu and proceed.

 ## Notes
-- These methods produce a live USB without persistent storage unless the Android Live Recovery image explicitly supports persistence.
+- These methods produce a live USB without persistent storage.
+For instructions on creating a persistent USB for the Android Live Recovery USB in Windows and Linux, please visit [this guide](https://itsfoss.com/ubuntu-persistent-live-usb/).
+However, please note that the persistent version is unfortunately much slower compared to the non-persistent version.
 - If the system won’t boot, try switching Rufus to DD mode or use balenaEtcher which handles most hybrid ISOs automatically.
 - If unsure which tool to use: balenaEtcher is simplest; Rufus gives advanced Windows options; dd is for command‑line users.

-If you want an exact dd command for your machine or a short Rufus/Etcher checklist, tell me your OS.